PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 ### Installing with code
 ```
-# suggested you are in a virtual environment or anaconda.
+# It is suggested you be in a virtual environment or anaconda.
 git clone https://github.com/PaddlePaddle/VisualDL.git
 cd VisualDL